lindegroup/autopkgr/README.md

 ## Installation

 AutoPkgr requires Mac OS X 10.8 or higher.
 If you plan on integrating with Munki, Casper, or other tools, additional requirements may apply.
+(See the [Integrations](#integrations) section for details.)

 Download the [latest release](https://github.com/lindegroup/autopkgr/releases/latest), and drag the AutoPkgr app to your Applications folder.
 Then launch it.